 Use verbs and verb phrases for menu items that initiate actions.
 Describe the action that occurs when the menu item is chosen, such as Print or Copy.

 Use adjectives or adjective phrases for menu items that toggle attribute states.
 Describe the attribute the menu item affects.
-Adjectives appearing in menu item titles imply an action and can often fit into the sentence “Change the selected object to …”—for example, Bold or Italic.
+Adjectives appearing in menu item titles imply an action and can often fit into the sentence “Change the selected object to…”—for example, Bold or Italic.

 Refrain from using articles in menu item titles.
 For example, use Add Account instead of Add an Account, or Hide Toolbar instead of Hide the Toolbar.
 Articles rarely add value because the user has already made a selection or entered a specific context.
-Use this style consistently in all menu item names.
+Use this style consistently in all menu item titles.

 Use an ellipsis whenever choosing a menu item requires additional input from the user.
-The ellipsis character (…) means a dialog or separate window will open and prompt the user for more information or to make a choice.
+The ellipsis character (…) means a dialog or separate window will open and prompt the user for additional information or to make a choice.